xxyjoel/xxyjoel.github.io/_posts/2020-04-01-deploying-analytics-apps.md

 **known limitations**
 - limited reproducibility
-- Structured Streaming
+- structured Streaming
-- Running arbitrary code that is not a part of a Spark job on the remote cluster.
+- running arbitrary code that is not a part of a Spark job on the remote cluster.
-- Scala, Python, and R APIs for Delta table operations.
+- scala, python, and R APIs for Delta table operations.
-- Most utilities in Databricks Utilities.
-However, dbutils.fs and dbutils.secrets are supported.
+- dbutils.fs and dbutils.secrets are supported.
-- Apache Zeppelin 0.7.x and lower.
+- apache zeppelin 0.7.x and lower.
-- requires two pushes, 1 to master branch and 1 to databricks...
-    - real issue here is in the differing environments (local vs db)
-- PII is vulnerable
+- PII is vulnerable developing locally
-- no run time / scheduling
 - no drift and model performance monitoring

 **notes**